All Episodes

 Because frankly, there is real reason, warranted reason for him.

-He lied through his teeth about Barisma.
+He lied through his teeth about Burisma.

-The power I I just respect the power of the pardon.
+I just respect the power of the pardon.

-I'd like to see him expand on it and get somebody like Alice Murray Johnson, make her the pardon czar, and Alice Marie Johnson can find people that have changed in jail that have served a significant portion of their term and deserve a second chance.
+And Alice Marie Johnson can find people that have changed in jail, that have served a significant portion of their term and deserve a second chance.

-You can also find people that were wrongly convicted or people that were victims of a weaponized justice system and and give them their freedom back.
+You can also find people that were wrongly convicted or people that were victims of a weaponized justice system and give them their freedom back.

 I can't think of anything worse than losing your freedom.